andreas-wilm/kickstart.nvim/AW.md

 - :reg | list all registers
 - "<name><cmd> | run command cmd on register name, e.g. "ay and "ap
+- " in insert mode will bring up register preview
+- ctrl-r in insert mode can paste registers (and brings up review)

 Special registers: